raphaellaude/nyc-parcel-atm/README.md

 1. Pull the feeder side of the paper out and close the door, making sure the roll stays well coiled.
 1. Check that it is working.

-Is the printer on and connected to the raspberry pi?
+Is the printer on and connected to the Raspberry Pi?

 1. Open the door with the key
 1. Check that the printer is on (a blue light should be illuminated)
 1. Check that the paper is full (the lights on the front should indicate this but you can also open it up)
-1. Check that the grey cord is properly connected to the back of the printer and is plugged into the raspberry pi
+1. Check that the grey cord is properly connected to the back of the printer and is plugged into the Raspberry Pi

 Paper is not feeding properly